 Creating texturized milk is simple as, just like with the coffee, the process is automated.
 The machine takes in cold milk and will either heat, steam or froth it depending on the drink.
 It even works with speciality milk such as almond and soya.

 As not all cups equal, the height-adjustable dispenser allows you to use a range of different sized glasses and cup without needing to stand at the machine, holding the cup!

 Keeping your Cuisinart Veloce in top condition is easy thanks to the eco-mode, auto shut off mode, and adjustable water hardness control.
 It automatically cleans itself when switched on and after preparing drinks with milk.
 Also, there are modes for descaling and cleaning the milk system.

-Getting your Cuisinart Veloce set-up takes a bit of work.
+As with all smart appliances, setting up your Cuisinart Veloce takes a bit of work.
 Firstly, you need to connect the drip tray and milk tube.
 It’s worth washing the milk container out and detaching the freezer pack and placing it in your freezer.